-In this workshop we will cover hammering techniques, string layout, and the all-important chord layouts for a few common key signatures.
-To improve hammer control, we’ll learn several exercises and drills to improve hamer control.
-Using this information to make music, we’ll apply it to the old-time tune “Old Joe Clark”.
+In this workshop we will cover hammering techniques, string layout, and a few simple chords that will make any tune more interesting.
+To improve hammer control, we’ll learn several exercises and drills to improve hammer control.
+Using this information to make music, we’ll apply it to the old-time tune “Red Wing”.

 Beginner HD – Learn How to Improve Dulcimer Arrangements